rhysseddon/Vision-Furniture-MS4-Project/README.md

 The world has changed a lot in 2020/21, property sales have sharply risen, and people are spending more time at home hence a high demand for furniture.
 Online shopping has also increased significantly which is a trend which is expected to remain.
 Through the rise of Instagram and other social media sites people now have many interior design ideas at their fingertips and the “Vintage” theme is particularly popular.
-For these reasons, a new vintage style furniture store website is positioned to do very well at this current time.
+For these reasons, a new furniture store website is positioned to do very well at this current time.

 ### Research

-I researched 3 e commerce furniture stores - [Johnlewis.com](https://Johnlewis.com), [MADE.com](https://made.com) and [Habitat.co.uk](https://Habitat.co.uk):
+I researched 3 e-commerce furniture stores - [Johnlewis.com](https://Johnlewis.com), [MADE.com](https://made.com) and [Habitat.co.uk](https://Habitat.co.uk):

 -	All had a similar navbar layout - logo on the left, search bar in the middle, profile and checkout on the right.
 -	All had a mainly black and white theme which accentuated the colours of the products in the pictures.